Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 The Baltimore butterfly has two broods each year, with the first appearing in early June and the second in late July.

-You can’t believe they are known for their unique behavior of sunbathing with their wings open, which helps them regulate their body temperature.
+You won’t believe they are known for their unique behavior of sunbathing with their wings open, which helps them regulate their body temperature.

 9. California Tortoiseshell